Urban-Analytics-Technology-Platform/od2net/README.md

 - [ ] Optionally remove direction
 - [ ] Make a new, faster viewer
 - [ ] Generate more interesting requests

+## Perf

+For all of England, OSRM needed:

+- 8G disk
+- about 16 minutes
+- peak RAM around 10GB